-RCH works to bridge three big gaps in Zimbabwe's cultural spaces:
+We work to bridge three main gaps in Zimbabwe's cultural spaces:

 Why Is Rayiro Culture Hub Important?